edoliberty/frequent-directions/README.md

 ### Creating an example matrix

-Run this command to crate a matrix to work with
+Run this command to create a matrix to work with

     $ ./syntheticDataMaker.py -n=1000 -d=50 > matrix.csv